 During the Wild Lily Movement, two members of the group Blacklist Studio (黑名單工作室) led the crowd in writing lyrics to a song.
 They then recorded it at their home studio, in a single day, before returning to the plaza to distribute hundreds of cassettes of the recording to the crowd.
-Blacklist Studio’s disjunctive music style — incorporating Taiwanese folk, rap and rock, with vocals in Taiwanese, Mandarin, Japanese and English — was pointedly different to the kitsch pop music dominant in Taiwan, produced through the star system of the major record labels.
-Prior to this movement, the group had played a key role in forming the popular genre known as “New Taiwanese Song”(新台語歌運動), which dealt critically and frankly with Taiwan’s political and social reality.
+Blacklist Studio’s disjunctive music style — incorporating Taiwanese folk, rap, and rock, with vocals in Taiwanese, Mandarin, Japanese, and English — was pointedly different from the kitsch pop music dominant in Taiwan, produced through the star system of the major record labels.
+Before this movement, the group had played a key role in forming the popular genre known as “New Taiwanese Song”(新台語歌運動), which dealt critically and frankly with Taiwan’s political and social reality.

 In the current environment, noise is still not recognized by the Taiwanese mainstream as an acceptable or cultured form of art.
-If the Post-Industrial Arts Festival were held today, we can easily imagine its reception in the gossip columns of the tabloid media, littered with sensational headlines.
-The people involved in the event would no doubt be attacked with a barrage of slander by outraged netizens and television presenters.
+If the Post-Industrial Arts Festival were held today, we could easily imagine its reception in the gossip columns of the tabloid media, littered with sensational headlines.
+The people involved in the event would undoubtedly be attacked with a barrage of slander by outraged netizens and television presenters.
 The civil servants associated with the event would likely be punished.
-In fact, the festival at that time was reported on by a number of major arts publications, and the event was even sponsored by the Taipei County Cultural Center (臺北縣立文化中心).
+In fact, the festival at that time was reported on by several major art publications, and the event was even sponsored by the Taipei County Cultural Center (臺北縣立文化中心).

 To give a fuller picture of the charged atmosphere in the first years following martial law, I’ll refer to a few incidents:

 In the month leading up to the Post-Industrial Arts Festival, a traffic accident sparks a civilian conflict known as the “Taxi Riot Incident” (計程車暴動事件).
-Dozens of drivers from two of Taipei’s taxi companies clash in what might be described as all-out street warfare.
-Wooden clubs and molotov cocktails are wielded by both sides; cars are smashed and burned.
-As Taiwan emerges from the silence of its martial law period, it’s clear that the country’s governmental mechanisms are unable to deal with the eruption of agitated voices.
+Dozens of drivers from two Taipei taxi companies clash in what might be described as all-out street warfare.
+Both sides wield wooden clubs and Molotov cocktails; cars are smashed and burned.
+As Taiwan emerges from the silence of its martial law period, it’s clear that the country’s governmental mechanisms are unable deal with the eruption of agitated voices.

 It’s easy, now, to forget the social atmosphere of the martial law period.
 It was a time laden with all kinds of restrictions.
 Civilians’ daily lives were subject to numerous checks and prohibitions — right down to bans on certain hairstyles.
-Men with long hair were forced by the police to shave their heads.
+The police forced men with long hair to shave their heads.
 A girl’s hair could be no longer than her earlobes.
 There were also bans on public performances of Taiwanese music and theatre; dance halls were made illegal.
-Songs, publications and even ideas were censored.
+Songs, publications, and even ideas were censored.
 This system of surveillance and inspection had a deep, lasting impact on all aspects of people’s lives.

 But nearly four decades of repression under military rule actually generated ample energy within Taiwanese society to escape this oppressive consciousness.
 This powerful and intense energy was encapsulated in a saying popular among intellectuals of that time: “Subvert the System” (顛覆體制).
 In facing this kind of hidden atmosphere, the government didn’t know whether to attack or retreat, leading to the rise of the aforementioned movements and struggles.

 I will draw from my personal experience to shed more light on this phenomenon.
 In 1994, I attended the Broken Life Festival (破爛生活節), which was the precursor to the Post-Industrial Arts Festival and Taiwan’s first music festival to be held over consecutive days.
 The main organizer of both events was Wu Chung-Wei (吳中煒).
-Without approval from the authorities, Wu occupied wasteland by the river in Gongguan, Taipei, where he used stolen and collected materials and equipment to erect tents and a stage, constructing the festival site out of salvaged junk.
+Without approval from the authorities, Wu occupied a wasteland by the river in Gongguan, Taipei, where he used stolen and collected materials and equipment to erect tents and a stage, constructing the festival site out of salvaged junk.
 The performances staged there were raw and reckless; the atmosphere was anarchic, like a collective trampling over taboos.
-On the second night I remember seeing a police car patrolling the site of this illegal gathering.
+On the second night, I remember seeing a police car patrolling the site of this illegal gathering.
 After stepping out of his vehicle, the officer was surrounded by the crowd and ridiculed.
-From my position, about ten meters back into the crowd, it looked as though he was being pushed around.
+About ten meters back into the crowd, it looked as though he was being pushed around from my position.
 The officer didn’t know how to handle the situation.
 All he could do was resentfully get back into his car and leave, driven away by the crowd.

-Formed in 1992 by students from Fu Jen Catholic University, Z.S.L.O. was the first Taiwanese group to consciously use noise as a creative practice.
-For them, noise was not only sound, but a guerrilla-style tactic to disrupt the social order.
+Formed in 1992 by Fu Jen Catholic University students, Z.S.L.O. was the first Taiwanese group to use noise as a creative practice consciously.
+For them, noise was not only sound but a guerrilla-style tactic to disrupt the social order.
 In their performances, they created foul stenches and used harsh images and noise to provoke audience discomfort.
-They also self-produced underground publications, tapes and CDs.
+They also self-produced underground publications, tapes, and CDs.

 While now a key artist in Taiwan’s sound art sphere, in the 1990s, Wang Fujui (王福瑞) had yet to begin his own practice, but he was instrumental in building the scene.
 Establishing the NOISE record label and publication, he introduced international artists to audiences in Taiwan and promoted Z.S.L.O.’s work abroad.
 If the world’s noise artists formed an underground network, Wang was Taiwan’s node.

-One of the most fascinating figures of that time was the aforementioned Wu Chung-Wei.
-As a self-taught artist who only completed elementary school, he worked in construction, as a Buddha-sculptor, street vendor and waste-picker — all the while writing, painting and creating art with the intuition of a poet.
+One of the fascinating figures of that time was the aforementioned Wu Chung-Wei.
+As a self-taught artist who only completed elementary school, he worked in construction as a Buddha-sculptor, street vendor, and waste-picker — all the while writing, painting, and creating art with the intuition of a poet.
 Wu was born with an innate talent for wandering the system.
-He excelled at using trash and found objects to construct anarchic utopias in abandoned spaces, open for anyone to come and go, live as they please and pursue their art.
+He excelled at using trash and found objects to construct anarchic utopias in abandoned spaces, open for anyone to come and go, live as they please, and pursue their art.

-We shouldn’t arbitrarily assume a direct relationship between the noise movement trending towards a particular aesthetic in sound and the implementation of a new social and governmental order.
+We shouldn’t arbitrarily assume a direct relationship between the noise movement trending towards a particular aesthetic in sound and implementing a new social and governmental order.
 But we can say that, for a time, politically charged and destructive noise performances had — albeit with difficulty — managed to receive local government support.

-So where did the key figures from the Taiwanese noise movement end up?
+So, where did the key figures from the Taiwanese noise movement end up?
 LTK Commune is still active in non-mainstream music circles, with nearly all members having changed and the performative and noise elements gradually disappearing.
 Z.S.L.O. has dissolved, but one member, Lin Chi-Wei (林其蔚), is still relentlessly active.
-He studied in France in 2000, and his research on the cultural context of Western sound art was published in his 2012 book Beyond Sound Art: The Avant Garde, Sound Machines, and the Modernity of Hearing (超越聲音藝術：前衛主義、聲音機器、聽覺現代性).
+He studied in France in 2000.
+His research on the cultural context of Western sound art was published in his 2012 book Beyond Sound Art: The Avant-Garde, Sound Machines, and the Modernity of Hearing (超越聲音藝術：前衛主義、聲音機器、聽覺現代性).
 After Wang Fujui returned from studying in San Francisco, not only did he begin to create and curate works of sound art, but he also started teaching at the Taipei National University of the Arts.
 Many of the artists in the recent wave of Taiwanese noise are his former students.
 And then there’s Wu Chung-Wei, who still lives as a recluse with no fixed address; few people know his whereabouts.